 How long will you be gone?

-The length of time that you will be away from home ultimately determines how high you should set your thermostat.
+The length of time that you will be away from home ultimately determines how high you should set your air conditioner.
 If you only plan to leave for the weekend or for a few days, it is probably best to make sure that you leave your air conditioning running.
 Some people prefer to set their thermostat the same as they would for a day at work.
 This means that you might want to set it seven or eight degrees higher than you usually would when you’re at home.

 Will the house be too hot when I come home?